rascol/PPS-Client/client/pps-client.md

 The distributions obtained in testing PPS-Client are usually narrow which makes it difficult to estimate peaks and standard deviations.
 Moreover there is ample evidence that the random component of the PPS-Client distributions is well-modeled by a [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution) but is also binned over a small number of bins.
 The `normal-params` program makes it possible to directly compute normal distribution parameters from binned values of a sample distribution.

-The program uses a Monte Carlo simulation to fit an ideal [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution) to three binned sample values from the distribution.
+The program fits a one-million-sample Monte Carlo simulation to three binned sample values from the distribution.
 If the sample distribution departs from normal, there will be a conformance error listed as relative fit which is a measure of the reliability of the calculated values of both ideal mean and ideal SD.
 Roughly speaking, relative fit is the probability that the samples are actually drawn from a normal distribution.

 Bins are centered on the sample x-coordinate values entered to the program.
 For example the bin at 800000 in the example below extends from 799999.5 to 800000.5.

 The program can be used to determine mean and SD for any of the sample distributions collected in testing PPS-Client including positive-only distributions which fit a [half-normal distribution](https://en.wikipedia.org/wiki/Half-normal_distribution) in the direction of increasing delay or forward time.

-If the distribution is half-normal then enter only completely filled bins in the direction away from the maximum and **use double the number of actual samples** to make normal-params treat the bins as those from the right side of a normal distribution.
-For example, the interrupt delay distribution in [Figure 2c](#raspberry-pi-4) was evaluated for mean and standard deviation by providing the sample numbers for the sample bins from 5 forward like this (only 43,200 actual samples were actually collected),
+If the distribution is entirely half-normal then enter only completely filled bins in the direction away from the maximum and **use double the number of actual samples** to make normal-params treat the bins as those from the right side of a normal distribution.
+For example, the interrupt delay distribution in [Figure 2c](#raspberry-pi-4) was evaluated for mean and standard deviation by providing the sample numbers for the sample bins from 5 forward like this (only 43,200 actual samples were collected),

 	$ normal-params 5 29247 6 11742 7 1846 86400
 	Relative to the best fit normal distribution: